 Take note of two important aspects of the towering metallic image described here.
 First, the metal decreases in value as we descend from the head to the legs and feet of the image.
 This means that the quality of each succeeding kingdom/empire is less in value than the one preceding it.
 Second, the metal increases in strength as we descend the statueâs body.
 In other words, the power and scope of each succeeding kingdom/empire is greater than the one preceding it.

 Finally, notice that the two legs of iron represent a kingdom that is divided.
 The Roman Empire was indeed divided, with capitals at both Rome and Constantinople.
-The last ten toes of the feet are part of iron and part of clay.
+The feet are part of iron and part of clay.
 Iron does not and cannot mix with clay, so this is a picture of final instability.
 When the feet break apart, the entire man will collapse.
-Careful study must be made of three chapters in order to fully understand the succession of these four kingdoms and to see more clearly that the ten toes are actually ten separate kings who temporarily unite in the last days.

-A United States of Europe is coming and lies just ahead of us.
+A powerful, militarized Europe is coming and lies just ahead of us.
 It is vital that you understand what these prophecies mean!
-(Read our extensive booklet Who or What Is the Beast of Revelation? to learn more about this topic.)